tmoerman/vcf-comp/README.md

 ## USAGE

+Some proficiency in [Scala](http://www.scala-lang.org/) is expected.
+Don't worry, the level of Scala programming required to effectively use this library is quite basic.
+If you have some experience with Java, Python, C++ or C#, most of the code in this tutorial will feel very familiar.

+The motivation for adopting a programmatic Notebook approach in this tool is because this is essentially a *data science* tool.
+Data science tools ideally show exactly how an analysis has been performed, by making the individual steps explicit as code.
+Although the threshold to get started is higher than a point-and-click interface, this disadvantage is outweighed in the long run by the benefits of the reproducible nature of a notebook approach.

 VCF-comp focuses on pairwise comparison of VCF files, so let's get two interesting files ready: `tumor.vcf` and `normal.vcf`.
 In this example, we read these files from [HDFS](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html):

 ```Scala